Exploring the interaction between the MW and LMC with a large sample of blue horizontal branch stars from the DESI survey: Discussion

 The other possible explanation for the tension of results is differences in the BHB samples.
 The works by \citetalias{Petersen21_LMCreflexmotionNature} and \citetalias{yaaqib24_Rashid} use K-giant and BHB tracer samples, but we continue to focus on their results derived using BHBs.
 Their BHB samples are based on the SDSS sample by \citetalias{Xue11_SDSSDR8BHBs}, which is the same sample we use for the SDSS portion of our sample.
 Comparing their BHB sample to the combined one used in this work, we see that their sample is different from ours in distance and spatial distribution for stars with Galactocentric distance larger than 50 kpc.
-We can see in Fig. \ref{fig:distancedistributions} that their sample is more concentrated around the Galactic centre and that we have more stars at greater distances: they have 2.2 \pc\ of stars past 50 kpc (7.1 \pc\ past 40 kpc), while we have 7.8 \pc\ past 50 kpc (or 16.1 \pc\ past 40 kpc).
-The two samples have roughly the same sky coverage, but their work measures more stars with $l < -100^\circ$, which is the main region in which our predicted velocities differ (and they mostly agree where $l > 0^\circ$), and our work is measuring more stars in the Southern hemisphere ($b < 0^\circ$).
-The differences in distance and spatial distributions between the data sets are thus subtle nd difficult to isolate, but we can see from the appendix in \citetalias{yaaqib24_Rashid} that that could still affect the sample.
+We can see in Fig. \ref{fig:distancedistributions} that their sample is more concentrated around the Galactic centre and that we have more stars at greater distances: they have 2.2 \pc\ of stars past 50 kpc (7.1 \pc\ past 40 kpc), while we have 7.8 \pc\ past 50 kpc (or 16.1 \pc\ past 40 kpc). \citetalias{Petersen21_LMCreflexmotionNature} used an outer halo sample with $R > 40$ kpc, where we instead chose to use $R > 50$ kpc.
+If we instead use $R > 40$ kpc and redo the fit of the halo velocity field on the DESI BHB sample, our $(l_\text{apex}, b_\text{apex})$ equals $(-65.2, -52.4)$ degrees, which is closer to the apex direction from \citetalias{Petersen21_LMCreflexmotionNature} than the one for $R > 50$ kpc which we present in this paper, though only by about 2 degrees.
+The two samples have roughly the same sky coverage, but their work measures more stars with $l < -100$ degrees, which is the main region in which our predicted velocities differ (and they mostly agree where $l > 0^\circ$), and our work is measuring more stars in the Southern hemisphere ($b < 0^\circ$).
+If we subtract the predicted velocity fields from \citetalias{Petersen21_LMCreflexmotionNature} and \citetalias{yaaqib24_Rashid} from ours (Fig. \ref{fig:velocityfieldfit}), we also see that our data (Fig. \ref{fig:onskydistribution}) extends further into regions of larger discrepancy than their data does.
+The differences in distance and spatial distributions between the data sets are thus subtle and difficult to isolate, but we can see from the appendix in \citetalias{yaaqib24_Rashid} that that could still affect the sample.

 The BHB data sets could also be different in terms of purity and completeness since they use different spectroscopic information to clean the BHBs from BSs and main sequence stars.
 We test this in Appendix \ref{sec:appendixDESISDSScomparison}, where we compare the BHB stars of both samples with the candidate BHB stars of the other.
 This comparison shows us that both data sets are pure, but that the DESI BHB sample is more complete than the SDSS BHB sample, originally presented in \citet{Xue08_SDSSBHBSample}.